UDC-GAC/MARTA/README.txt

 of floating point operations (FLOPs) for two different configurations (e.g. two different strides, same compilation flags) delivers different performance, the system will be able to discover the reason of this difference.

+The origin of the name of this tool comes from its definition: a marplot is a person who spoils a plot.
+In that sense, this tools is meant to find the caveats of a certain micro-architecture by analyzing the behavior of loop-based programs imitating in form and shape actual tensors.

 * Getting started:
 ------------------